This is a short guide for presenters taking part in a fully virtual or hybrid live webinar.

 We will run all presenters for the event (or room) in one video call.
 You will be invited by the webinar host to present at a specific time and at the end of the presentation you will pass back to the host.
 The online audience will either be a passive audience on the webinar call or watching at the other end of a live stream, which receives the webinar output from our equipment.

 – A fast internet connection.
 You can check your speeds here: https://www.speedtest.net/.
 Ideally for HD, we’d be looking at 2mbps up and down or faster.
 A wired connection is ideal.
-WiFi generally gets faster the closer you are to the router.
-During the webinar, please restrict other internet use on your connection (eg. streaming video, big uploads / downloads etc).
+WiFi generally gets faster the closer you are to the router, so try to avoid being too far from it.
+WiFi doesn’t like thick walls!
+During the webinar, please restrict other internet use on your connection (eg. family streaming video, big uploads / downloads etc).

 – Laptop / computer with a webcam.
-You might need to allow the we
+You might need to allow the webinar software access to this.

 – Headphones / headset with a microphone.